Nazmus20/PredictiveDisplay3.0/README.md

 ### Demo instructions

 We have provided two demo files named `testcase1_diagonal.bag` and `testcase2_horizontal.bag` which contain data collected during normal operation.
-To utilize this `.bag` file the provided `ROS` package will need to be installed, built, and sourced properly as in step ..
+To utilize this `.bag` file the provided `ROS` package will need to be installed, built, and sourced properly as in Step 1.

 Once that is done, type `roslaunch predictor delay_predictor.launch` to launch the predictive display.

 In a separate terminal type `rosbag play filename.bag` to play the rosbag.
-Users should see the predictive display pop up.
-Everytime the bag finishes playing, this previous relaunch the launch file and re play the bag file to continue.
+Users should see the predictive display pop-up.
+Every time the bag finishes playing, relaunch the launch file and re-play the bag file to continue.